We support our community

 In August 2018 Vox Harmony became Incorporated, separating from the Launceston Musical Society to become Vox Harmony Choir Inc.

 Each year there are several recurring performances, amongst others Festival of Voices in Hobart, culminating in our own fundraising concert – “Musical Moments” – in November.
-Vox Harmony has consistently contributed to community causes and over the years we have raised over $2000 per year for the Cancer Council, The Examiner’s Empty Stocking Appeal and the ABC’s Giving Tree Appeal.
+Vox Harmony has consistently contributed to community causes and over the years we have raised over $2000 per year for the Cancer Council, The Examiner’s Empty Stocking Appeal and the ABC’s Giving Tree.
 In 2017 we performed Street Requiem together with Jonathon Welch's THE CHO!R and raised over $8,000 for City Mission.
+Now in our 10th year, we are proud to state that we have raised nearly $37,000 for the local community.

-In 2016 we embarked on a “tour” to Ballarat and Melbourne, and due to the success of this trip we are touring again in 2019.
+In 2016 we embarked on a “tour” to Ballarat and Melbourne, and due to the success of this trip we did it again in 2019.

-As a treat to ourselves – as it is such fun – and to the general public, we occasionally engage in flash singing in public areas around Launceston.
+As a treat to ourselves – as it is such fun – and to the general public, we occasionally engage in flash singing and World Singing Day in public areas around Launceston.

 Vox Harmony provides accessible and enjoyable music and hopefully we will create a new dimension to Launceston’s vibrant local arts scene.